-Furthermore, as the solar panels will lower energy bills for future occupants, it will be easier for the landlord to find tenants.
+Furthermore, as solar panels will lower energy bills for future occupants, it will be easier for the landlord to find new tenants after you leave.

 We recommend that you do your research on the cost of solar panels in your area before you bring up the topic.
 This will help you enter the conversation better prepared.